 Animals were also accused of witchcraft themselves and executed.
 The list of accused witches during the Salem Witch Trials includes not only women, men and children but also two dogs.

 In October of 1692, an afflicted girl in Andover accused a neighbor’s dog of trying to bewitch her.
 The villagers shot the dog immediately.
 Only after its death did the minister, Cotton Mather, declare the animal innocent.

 Around the same time, after a dog in Salem Village began behaving strangely, the afflicted girls of the village accused John Bradstreet of Andover of riding and tormenting the dog with his spirit.

 Dogs were also used to identify witches.
 An example of this is when Tituba made a “witch cake” out of rye meal and the urine of the afflicted Salem Village girls and fed it to a dog in an attempt to find the person responsible for bewitching the girls.

 Villagers believed that witches kidnapped animals and rode them around to their witch meetings at night, resulting in weakness, injury, strange behavior and the eventual death of the animal.
 If an animal suddenly appeared tired or sick one morning, it was suspected of being “hag-ridden” the night before.

 In the modern world, the villager’s actions against these animals would be illegal.
 Instead of being cared for and looked after by their owners, these animals were abused and mistreated.

-“The Salem Witch Trials: a Day-by-Day Chronicle of a Community Under Siege”; Marilynne K. Roach; 2002
+Roach, Marilynne K. The Salem Witch Trials: a Day-by-Day Chronicle of a Community Under Siege.
+Taylor Trade Publishing, 2002.

-“Witch Hunts in Europe and America: an Encyclopedia”; William E. Burns; 2003
+Burns, William E. Witch Hunts in Europe and America: an Encyclopedia.
+Greenwood Press, 2003